brlrb/The-AI-Engineer-Challenge-BM/MERGE.md

 # Merge Instructions for Together AI Integration

+✅ **MERGE COMPLETED** - The Together AI integration feature has been successfully merged to the main branch.

 This document provides instructions for merging the Together AI integration feature back to the main branch.

 ## Feature Summary